 Dry, crunchy, crispy hair isn't cute.

-I'm not talking about gel casts from styling products that you can easily scrunch out with a dab of oil or serum, I'm talking about inherently dry, dehydrated, borderline tumbleweed hair.
-With summer in full swing, soft hair is a must.
-Check out these 6 tips for super soft hair this summer:
+No one in the history of hair has gone on record raving about the having luxurious, parched curls.
+I'm not talking about gel casts from styling products that you can easily scrunch out with a dab of oil or serum--but inherently dry, dehydrated, borderline tumbleweed hair.
+Summer is in full swing, and soft hair is a must.

-Although we naturals love cowashing, every once in a while we need to break out the shampoo.
-One of my favorite reasons is summed up quite efficiently by Jc of The Natural Haven: "In the grand scheme of things, shampoo will remove more oil and dirt than conditioner, conditioner will remove more oil and dirt than using plain water."
-While cowashing is a great alternative to always using shampoo, it doesn't quite get all the buildup and eventually, your hair will not respond the same way to the cowash (due to buildup).
-Additionally, shampooing makes your conditioners work better.
-The general idea is that hair carries a slightly negative charge that is enhanced by use of a shampoo with a negative charge.
+Generally, hair carries a slight negative charge that is enhanced by use of a shampoo with a negative charge.
 Conditioner has a positive charge, and we all know that opposites attract.
-The ingredients in regular and deep conditioners are designed to stick to the hair, smooth the cuticle, and fill in chipped areas.
+The ingredients in regular and deep conditioners are designed to stick to the hair, smoothing the cuticle, and filling in the chipped areas.
 This functionality and improved softness is enhanced with the use of shampoo.

 Do you deep condition every time you wash your hair?
 If you don't, you should.
 It's the single piece of advice that unites all naturals, regardless of regimen and hair type.
-Deep conditioning does a mane good, in terms of getting super soft, hydrated, strong, and moisturized hair.
+Deep conditioning does a curly mane good, in terms of softness and moisture.